-We offer a comprehensive outdoor mosquito treatment program based on IPM and the latest eco-friendly mosquito control technologies.
+We offer a comprehensive outdoor mosquito treatment program using the latest eco-friendly mosquito control technologies.

-- Scientifically-proven mosquito pods for long-term population control
+- Scientifically-proven mosquito traps and pods for long-term population control

-We provide both recurring treatment options – based on your needs – as well as one-time mosquito control services for outdoor events.
-Typically, we recommend having your property serviced every 3 to 4 weeks, especially during peak mosquito season.
+Our mosquito services include provide both recurring treatment options (based on your needs) as well as one-time mosquito control services for outdoor events.

 Contact MMPC Today!